robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

 TLT doesn't try to hold bonds maturing at 30 years, so we will estimate a maturity of 25 years (\\(T = 25\\)).
 The U.S. treasuries pay a coupon twice a year (\\(p = 2\\)) and the frequency of this data is daily \\(f = 260\\).

-Using these parameters and plugging the daily yields into the return caclulation above we get an estimated return series.
-Converting this to a cumulative return series and overlaying TLT's price ontop looks like:
+Using these parameters and plugging the daily yields into the return calculation above we get an estimated return series.
+Converting this to a cumulative return series and overlaying TLT's price on top looks like:

 ![Index estimated from daily yields](images/daily_index.svg)